History of World Championship Wrestling: Attempted Bischoff/Fusient purchase (2001)

-Time Warner bought out Turner Broadcasting System in 1996.
+Time Warner Entertainment bought out Turner Broadcasting System in 1996.
 WCW was losing between $12 million–$17 million a year at this point (and $60 million in 2000 alone).
-When America Online (AOL) merged with Time Warner in 2001, Ted Turner was effectively forced out.
-AOL Time Warner looked to sell the promotion and a sale nearly occurred in early 2001 to Bischoff and a group of private investors, calling themselves Fusient Media Ventures, with news reports and even Bischoff declaring a deal was in place.
-However, Fusient backed out when Turner networks head Jamie Kellner formally cancelled all WCW programming from its television networks.
+When America Online (AOL) merged with Time Warner Entertainment in 2001 to form AOL Time Warner, Ted Turner was effectively forced out.
+AOL Time Warner looked to sell WCW and a sale nearly occurred in early 2001 to Bischoff and a group of private investors, calling themselves Fusient Media Ventures, with news reports and even Bischoff declaring a deal was in place.
+However, Fusient backed out when new Turner networks head Jamie Kellner formally cancelled all WCW programming from its television networks.
 As Fusient's offer depended on being able to continue to air WCW programming on the Turner networks, the deal fell through.
 According to Bischoff in his book, WCW had also received offers from Fox and NBC.
 Kellner believed that wrestling did not fit the demographics of either TBS or TNT and would not be favorable enough to get the "right" advertisers to buy airtime, even though Thunder was the highest-rated show on TBS at the time.
-In the book NITRO: The Incredible Rise and Inevitable Collapse of Ted Turner's WCW by Guy Evans, it is said that a key condition in WCW's purchase deal with Fusient was that Fusient wanted control over time slots on TNT and TBS networks, regardless of whether these slots would show WCW programming or not.
+In the book NITRO: The Incredible Rise and Inevitable Collapse of Ted Turner's WCW by Guy Evans, it is said that a key condition in WCW's purchase deal with Fusient was that Fusient wanted control over time slots on TNT and TBS, regardless of whether these slots would show WCW programming or not.
 This influenced Kellner's decision to ultimately cancel WCW programming.
 WCW's losses were then written-off via purchase accounting; according to Evans: "in the post-merger environment, the new conglomerate was able to 'write down' money losing operations, essentially eliminating those losses because of their irrelevancy moving forward."